GLOBAL MARKETS-Stocks rally as Fed rate hopes dent dollar

 The weaker outlook for corporate earnings and jobs has yet to be fully priced into markets, he added.

-Investors poured into risky assets after the U.S. data, with the dollar =USD down 1.6% on the day.
+Investors poured into risky assets after the U.S. data, driving the dollar =USD down 1.6% on the day.
+The greenback posted its biggest two-day decline since March 2009.

 The yield on benchmark U.S. 10-year paper US10YT=RR slipped below 4% on Thursday.
 U.S. bond markets are closed on Friday for Veterans Day.